SzakacsAgi/Blogi/README.md

 1. Backend uses Spring-Boot, Java 17, Maven, and Docker
 2. Frontend uses HTML, CSS, JavaScript, and Bootstrap framework

-# How to build the application (via Maven command line):
-``mvn clean install``

-# How to start the application (via Maven command line):
-``mvn spring-boot:run``

-# How to build the application (via Docker compose, command line):
+# How to build the application:
 ``sudo docker compose build``

-# How to start the application (via Docker compose, command line):
+# How to start the application:
 ``sudo docker compose up``

-# After you start the application with one of the command above, you can reach it at:
+# After you start the application, you can reach it at:
 ``http://localhost:8080/blogi/home``